 Scotland Presents For the Home

-We all know how much us Brits love a good cup of tea so what about these Nessie tea strainers?
+We all know how much us Brits love a good cup of tea so what about these Nessie tea strainers (UK / U.S)?
 The silicone strainers break apart at the bottom for tea to be inserted.
 Guess what?
-There hasn’t just been one Nessy spotted in the Loch!
+There hasn’t just been one Nessie spotted in the Loch!
 This gift comes in a family of three!
-Team up with Edinburgh Brodie tea, a thistle teaspoon and Walkers Scottie dog shortbread for the true Scottish teaxperience.
+Team up with Edinburgh Brodie tea, and Walkers Scottie dog shortbread for the true Scottish teaxperience.

 12. Stop Nessin’ About

 Kid you not there is a monster range of these Nessie kitchen items.
-The mysterious beast even comes in a family of spoons, perfect for sipping up soup for a cold day.
+The mysterious beast even comes in a , perfect for sipping up soup for a cold day.

 13. Gin Bottle Light Shade